uhlik/blendmaxwell/readme.md

 * UI as close to Maxwell Studio as possible
 * All renderable geometry (except Metaballs)
 * Object hierarchy (not renderable objects are removed unless they have renderable child objects)
-* Mesh objects using the same mesh data are exported as instances
+* Mesh objects using the same mesh data are exported as instances (optional)
 * Dupli verts and faces
 * Multiple UV channels
 * Material assignment (including backface materials) and multiple materials per object